 PTs also teach patients various therapeutic exercises and activities that strengthen muscles, improve mobility, and relieve pain.
 Their patients include accident victims and clients with such conditions as amputations, stroke, vertigo, low back pain, sports injuries, arthritis, heart disease, fractures, head injuries, and cerebral palsy.
-PTs work in a variety of healthcare environments, such as hospitals, clinics, physician offices, nursing homes, home health agencies, rehabilitation centers, adult daycare programs, or school districts.
+PTs work in a variety of healthcare environments, such as hospitals, clinics, physician offices, nursing homes, home health agencies, rehabilitation centers, adult daycare programs, and school districts.
 PTs also work with athletes in various settings.

 Cornell Courses and Other Requirements

 PT programs are highly competitive and have more prerequisites than medical programs.
-The average cummulative GPA those accepted into PT programs are 3.5 or higher.
+The average cummulative GPA of those accepted into PT programs is 3.5 or higher.
 In addition, a GRE (Graduate Record Examinations) composite score of 1000 or higher is needed to be competitive for graduate school.
 Clinical experience is required for acceptance into these program.
 Schools often require a specific number of clinical hours and may stipulate the type(s) of work settings required.
-Cornell students often meet these requirement through volunteer work, part-time work in a therapy setting, jPT internships, job shadowing, or working as Sports Medicine Assistant for Cornell's Athletic Department.
+Cornell students often meet these requirement through volunteer work, part-time work in a therapy setting, and job shadowing.

 Because not all physical therapy programs require the same pre-requisites, it is best to check specific school pre-requisites during your sophomore year.
-The Dimensions Associate Director can assist you in obtaining this information.
+The Associate Director of Dimensions can assist you in obtaining this information.
 Generally, courses in biology, chemistry, anatomy, physiology, physics, psychology, statistics, and the social sciences are required.
 Many Cornell students interested in PT double major in either Biology and Psychology or Kinesiology and Psychology